 An “encoding” describes the correspondence

-s and raw bytes during input/output via
+between CHARACTERs and raw bytes during input/output via

-s with STREAM-ELEMENT-TYPE
+STREAMs with STREAM-ELEMENT-TYPE CHARACTER.

-s that
+CHARACTERs that

 can be represented and passed through the I/O channel, and the way